SMAC-Group/ODyN/README.md

 ### File `bingo.txt`

-This is a file format of immage observation used BINGO adjustment software and supported by other suites (e.g., pix4D, AgiSoft).
+This is a file format of image observations as used within BINGO adjustment software that is supported also by modern photogrammetric suites (e.g., Pix4D, AgiSoft).
+However, in contrary to BINGO, the unites of image coordinates are in *pixels*!

+The input of the photo measures is effected with free format.
 The first line contains photo and camera number.
 If the camera number is missing, the camera number of the preceding photo is used.
 The default value for the camera number of the first photo is 1.
 Optionally, two dummy coordinate values between photo and camera number may be given.
 A negative point number (for example -99) indicates end of data for each photo.
 Then the next photo follows.

-The input of the photo measures is effected with free format.
+End of data is indicated by an **END** statement of the last line in the file!

 | First photo | photo no. camera no. |